Remarks on Serre's modularity conjecture: Preliminary results

-Every representation in the family $\{ \rho_\ell \}$ with $\ell$ odd is unramified outside $N$ and $p$ (and, of course, $\ell$), it is Barsotti-Tate if $\ell \nmid p N$ and potentially semistable of weight $2$ or potentially Barsotti-Tate for any odd $\ell$, and it has inertial Weil-Deligne parameter at $p$ equal to $(\omega_p^{k-2} \oplus 1, 0)$ where $\omega_p$ is the Teichmuller lift of the $\mod$ $p$ cyclotomic character.
-In particular $\rho_p$ is potentially Barsotti-Tate (and Barsotti-Tate over a subextension of the cyclotomic field).\\
+The description of the representations in this compatible system is the following: First of all, the lift $\rho_p$ is a p-adic lift of $\bar{\rho}$ that is minimally ramified at every prime different from $p$.
+Then, the system is strongly compatible and every representation $ \rho_\ell \in \{ \rho_\ell \}$ with $\ell$ odd ramifies only at primes dividing $N$, $p$ and $\ell$, it is Barsotti-Tate if $\ell \nmid p N$ and potentially semistable of weight $2$ or potentially Barsotti-Tate for any odd $\ell$ (in other words: it is a system of de Rham representations of Hodge-Tate weights $\{0, 1 \}$), and it has inertial Weil-Deligne parameter at $p$ equal to $(\omega_p^{k-2} \oplus 1, 0)$ where $\omega_p$ is the Teichmuller lift of the $\mod$ $p$ cyclotomic character.
+In particular $\rho_p$ is potentially Barsotti-Tate (and Barsotti-Tate over a subextension of $\Q_p(\mu_p)$).\\